w2oos/markdown-editing/README.md

 # Markdown Guide

-There are six levels of headings.
+There are six levels of headings

 You can create them by using the # key, putting one to six # in front of your heading text with a space separating the # and text.

 Examples:
 1. # h1
 2. ## h2
 3. ### h3